An anatomical breakdown of garbha pindasana and kukkutasana

 In kukkutasana, we undo that flexion enough to place our hands on the floor and press up to lift our body off the floor.
 Here we are required, once again, to access the armpits for pushing into the floor.
 This requires strength and stability of the shoulder girdle.

 The intentions of garbha pindasana and kukkutasana are complex.
-Of course, there is the anatomical piece which continues to ask our hips to be open.
+Of course, there is the anatomical piece that continues to ask our hips to be open.
 As both garbha pindasana and kukkutasana require a full lotus if we are doing the full expression of these postures, we might say that these postures function more as a test of how much hip opening has happened so far in our work in primary series, than as an opportunity to work on opening the hips.

 Putting the hips and lotus aside for a moment, garbha pindasana is about finding your center of gravity and working with it within gravity itself.
 I often ask the question, “Where are you rolling from?”
 Are you using your legs like a pump or can you find a more subtle place to generate that movement from?
 That more subtle place requires a connection to your center of gravity.